Kernel Two-Sample Tests in High Dimension: Interplay Between Moment Discrepancy and Dimension-and-Sample Orders: Null and non-null central limit theorems

 The term $\mathcal{T}_{1,a}^{(a_1,a_2)}-\mathcal{T}_{2,a}^{(a_1,a_2)}$ quantifies the discrepancy in the $(a+a_1-a_2)$th moment.
 The Frobenius norm in Assumption \ref{assumption9} is the cumulative effects from these discrepancies measured by $T_{s-1}$ for $l+1\leq s\leq 2(l-1)-1$.
 In short, Assumption \ref{assumption9} ensures that the discrepancy in the $s$th order moments with $s\geq l+1$ will have the same effect size or smaller effect size than that in the $l$th order moment.

 \begin{corollary} Suppose the assumptions in Theorem \ref{theorem3.9} and Lemma \ref{lemma3.8} hold.
 For $r\geq 2$, if $N=o(p^{l-3/2})$ when $l=2r-1$, or $N=o(p^{l-5/2})$ when $l=2r$,

 \end{corollary}

-\begin{remark} From Corollary \ref{Coro-trivial-1}, when $N=o(p^{2r-5/2})$ and the first $2(r-1)$ moments of $X$ and $Y$ are equal for $r\geq 2$, the MMD-based test has trivial power.
-Put differently, the MMD-based test can only detect the discrepancy lying on the first $2(r-1)$ moments when $N=o(p^{2r-5/2})$. \end{remark}
+\begin{remark} {An intriguing observation from Lemma \ref{lemma3.8} is that the discrepancy in the $(l-1)$th order moment has the same effect size as that in the $l$th order moment, where $l=2r$ and $r\ge 2$. }From Corollary \ref{Coro-trivial-1}, when $N=o(p^{2r-{1/2}})$ and the first ${2r}$ moments of $X$ and $Y$ are equal for $r\geq {1}$, the MMD-based test has trivial power.
+Put differently, the MMD-based test can only detect the discrepancy lying on the first ${2r}$ moments when $N=o(p^{2r-{1/2}})$. \end{remark}